 MSU Billings helps students accelerate their degree path with generous transfer policies.
 Students may also earn credit for prior military or professional experience.
 The school offers many programs that assist veterans, as well.

 MSU Billings provides more than 240 classes online each semester, making it a leader in distance education in the state.
 The school uses the Desire2Learn online education platform.
 Most courses do not require students to adhere to a class schedule, so students can complete assignments when convenient for them.
 Academic support, including online tutoring, helps students find the resources they need to be successful.
 Online students also have access to career assessments, job listings, and job search assistance through the career services office.
-Montana State University Billings is regionally accredited by The Northwest Commission on Colleges and Universities.

 The accelerated public relations bachelor’s degree online from Louisiana State University Shreveport prepares graduates to enter the communications field or take the next step in continuing their studies through a graduate degree.